speechbrain/speechbrain/recipes/TIMIT/ASR/seq2seq_knowledge_distillation/README.md

 #### 1. Teacher model training
 Before doing distillation, we require finishing N teacher models training.
 Here, we propose to set N=10 as in the referenced paper.

-Models training can be done in parallel using `experiment_teacher.py`.
+Models training can be done in parallel using `train_teacher.py`.

 Example:
 ```
-python experiment_teacher.py hyperparams/teachers/tea0.yaml --data_folder /path-to/data_folder --seed 1234
+python train_teacher.py hparams/teachers/tea0.yaml --data_folder /path-to/data_folder
 ```

 #### 2. Run inference on all teacher models
-This part run inference on all teacher models and store them on disk using `experiment_save_teachers.py`.
+This part run inference on all teacher models and store them on disk using `save_teachers.py`.
 It is only required that you setup the `tea_models_dir` variable corresponding to the path to a txt file.
 The latter txt file needs to contain a list of paths pointing to each teacher model.ckpt.
 We decided to work with a file so it can easily scale to hundreds of teachers.

 Example:
 ```
-python experiment_save_teachers.py hyperparams/augment_CRDNN_save_teachers.yaml --data_folder /path-to/data_folder --seed 1234
+python save_teachers.py hparams/save_teachers.yaml --data_folder /path-to/data_folder --tea_models_dir /path-to/tea_model_paths.txt
 ```

 #### 3. Student distillation
-This is the main part for distillation using `experiment_kd.py`.
+This is the main part for distillation using `train_kd.py`.
 Here, the variable `pretrain` might be used to use a pre-trained teacher as the student.
-Note that if set to `True`, a path to the corresponding `model.ckpt` must be given in `pretrain_st_dir`
+Note that if set to `True`, a path to the corresponding `model.ckpt` must be given in `pretrain_st_dir`.
+Also, `tea_infer_dir` is required, linking to the directory of teacher model inference results.

 Example:
 ```
-python experiment_kd.py hyperparams/augment_CRDNN.yaml --data_folder /path-to/data_folder --seed 1234
+python train_kd.py hparams/train_kd.yaml --data_folder /path-to/data_folder --pretrain_st_dir /path-to/model_directory --tea_infer_dir /path-to/tea_infer_directory
 ```

 ### Distillation strategies
-There are three strategies in current version setting by the option `strategy` in `hyperparams/augment_CRDNN.yaml`.
+There are three strategies in current version setting by the option `strategy` in `hparams/train_kd.yaml`.

 - **average**: average losses of teachers when doing distillation.
 - **best**: choosing the best teacher based on WER.